 - The complaint is filed with the CITT no later than 10 working days after the day on which the basis of the complaint became known or reasonably should have become known.

 For more information on CITT and its rules and procedures, please refer to: Canadian International Trade Tribunal.

 A supplier may have recourse with the Office of the Procurement Ombudsman provided:

 - The contract has been awarded;

-- The bid challenge is from a Canadian supplier; and
+- Complainant is a Canadian supplier;

 For more information on the Procurement Ombudsman rules and procedures, please refer to: Office of the Procurement Ombudsman.